Kabir-Narula/Git-Project_Management/README.md

-# Project Management and Development Workflow

-Welcome to my repository for **Project Management and Development Workflow**!
-This repository serves as a comprehensive guide to managing projects effectively, both in the world of traditional project management and modern software development methodologies.

-In this repository, you will find detailed resources on key concepts like **Git**, **GitHub**, **Agile** frameworks, **Scrum**, **Kanban**, and **Classical Project Management**.
-I’ve also included essential topics such as **risk management**, **quality assurance**, and documentation practices to ensure that any project, no matter the methodology, is set up for success.

 ## Overview

 This repository is designed to help developers, project managers, and anyone interested in understanding how to manage and deliver projects successfully.
 The content focuses on practical strategies for project management in both traditional and Agile environments, emphasizing collaboration, documentation, and continuous improvement.